eadbeel94/reservation/README.md

 # Instructions
 open command line and code:
-clone repository using git clone https://github.com/eadbeel94/catalog94.git, next cd frontend and execute command npm install the same steps to folder backend if you require run a simple test you must run npm build inside frontend folder subsecuently run npm dev inside backend folder and enjoy :D
+clone repository using git clone https://github.com/eadbeel94/reservation.git, next cd backend and execute command npm install, take a moment until all instalation are completed if you require run a simple test in your local machine you must run npm start subsecuently you could open the project using localhost:3000 in any browser and that all, I hope that you can enjoy and same way that me :D

 # Used Technologies
 - Frontend